rambo/I2C/README.md

 The number of bytes to be read</dd>
 <dd>
 <b>*dataBuffer - <i>uint8_t</i></b><br/>
-An array to stire the read data</dd>
+An array to store the read data</dd>

 <dt>Returns:</dt>
 <dd>